Site logo

 This makes Alfalfa ideal for growing, lactating, or high-performance horses.
 Bermuda hay, on the other hand, is great for maintenance diets as it’s easier on the stomach.

 Alfalfa can be too rich for some horses, while Bermuda offers a balanced, moderate nutrient profile.
-Both are palatable, but the choice depends on your horse’s dietary requirements and workload.

 For more details on Alfalfa, check out our article “Is Alfalfa Good for Horses?”

-Bermuda hay vs Orchard grass hay
+Bermuda grass hay vs Orchard grass hay

 Bermuda hay is finer and denser, while Orchard grass hay is softer and leafier.
 Both types provide excellent fiber content.